MattTucker22689/pix2pix-GAN-Project-Revisited/README.md

   https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/GANs/Pix2Pix

 # Purpose
-The original purpose of this project was to demonstrate an ability to apply the topics of the course while learning and applying new material to achieve some goal.
-In particular, we set out to learn the mathematics behind GANs and implement a demonstration of a GAN.
+The original purpose of this project was to: "demonstrate an ability to apply the topics of the course while learning and applying new material to achieve some goal.
+In particular, we set out to learn the mathematics behind GANs and implement a demonstration of a GAN."

 My reason for revisiting this project is to modify it to work on images of size 1024x1024.